 Sometimes, bad times help us remember better times.

 It's a circuitous path to happiness, to be sure.
-But it's the one taken by Toronto pop-folk duo In the City on their upcoming EP ‘MaryAnn’.
+But it's the one taken by Toronto pop-folk duo In the City on their new EP ‘MaryAnn’.

 Although it was inspired by the untimely and unexpected death of singer Ashley Jane's mother last year, the songs choose to celebrate life rather than mourn loss.

 "I was really grappling with the idea of grieving for someone you've lost and how you can get really swept up in the tragedy of it," explains Jane, who splits musical duties with multi-instrumentalist and studio whiz Timon Wientzek.
 “The storyteller in me wanted to reclaim the narrative of my mom’s death.”